Anadea/anadea_blog/content/posts/ai-in-e-commerce-where-ai-actually-makes-money-in-e-commerce/index.md

 industries:
   - retail
 ---
+{{< advert >}}This article breaks down eleven directions where AI actually makes money in e-commerce, and for each one it provides concrete figures from primary sources along with honest caveats about how to measure them.{{< /advert >}}

 By 2030, AI agents could handle up to [$5 trillion in global commerce](https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-automation-curve-in-agentic-commerce).
 This reflects McKinsey's conservative baseline estimate rather than an overly optimistic forecast.
 The entire customer journey is collapsing into a single moment driven by machines instead of humans.

 To capture this momentum, businesses must first organize their internal processes.
 Currently, [88% of companies use AI](https://www.mckinsey.com/capabilities/quantumblack/our-insights/the-state-of-ai), but only 39% report a clear impact on profitability.
 This article bridges that gap by exploring 11 specific AI use cases in e-commerce, complete with key metrics and deployment requirements.
 It also outlines the essential foundation needed to make autonomous commerce possible.